ajjackson/ascii-phonons/README.md

 would ease development considerably, but appears to be quite difficult to do on a Mac.

-The target platforms are modern GNU/Linux distributions and Mac OS X. Windows support is seen as faintly desirable, but would impede the initial development process.
+The target platforms are modern GNU/Linux distributions and Mac OS X.
+Operation under Windows is not actively being tested, but should be possible.

 ## Setup